 We have the right to vote, but we have a long way to go before we’re economically equal.
 As with the suffragist movement, this is especially true for women of color.

 Men, take solace in the fact that women’s equality is not about tearing you down or blaming you as an individual.
-But if we, men and women, want our daughters, mothers, sisters, partners and friends to be equal, we need to work together against the systems of oppression that do indeed exist.
+But if we want our daughters, mothers, sisters, partners and friends to be equal, we need to work together against the systems of oppression that do indeed exist.